Frequently Asked Questions

 If you cancel after 5 p.m. the working day before the planned survey or on the day of the planned survey, full charges will apply.

-All cancellations must be made in writing and sent to firstname.lastname@example.org
+All cancellations must be made in writing and sent to firstname.lastname@example.org and all refunds will be processed within 5 working days.

 Please call us on 01249 444465 if you are unsure as we are always happy to help.